 Chat with colleagues or visit the next dental trade show and you’ll hear buzz about the latest dental technology.
 You may hear from the equipment companies about how this technology will generate revenue in your practice and why you can’t live without it.
 Be careful not to acquire equipment before you can justify the cost.
 New technology can be very expensive – and a burden on your cash flow if you’re not ready to optimize its use for immediate revenue or expense savings.
 This is also true with equipping all your operatories right from the start.
 Typically a 1,500-square-foot office has room for four operatories, but many dentists equip only two at first, then outfit the others when the practice can support them.

 8. Stay on budget.

-We have seen new dental start-up total cost range from $250,000 to $500,000, with an average cost of just under $400,000.
+We have seen new dental start-up total cost range of $350,000 to $500,000, with an average startup costing $475,000.
 The total amount includes your landlord allowance (some landlords provide an allowance towards the build out); your construction costs (for a leased space); your equipment needs, including dental and office hardware and software; dental and office supplies; and working capital of typically $75,000 to support your expenses while you see new patients and await insurance reimbursements.
 Once a lender approves you and your project begins, it is crucial to finish your project within budget.
 It may be helpful to apply for a little more than you may be forecasting to allow for any unforeseen overruns that may occur while your office is being built.
 Lenders may accept a slight overage, but an overrun of 10% or higher of your original amount may create concern from the lender, so try to stay on track.